GULibrarySandbox/data-vis-basics/content/3-charts.md

 2. In the Format Chart Area pane, under Border, check the radio button for No line.
 3. Close the pane.{% endcapture %}
 {% include card.md header="Rule 12 - No border" text=text %}

+Watch this video on formatting charts.
+<iframe src="https://player.vimeo.com/video/428348623" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 {% capture text %}
 Excel’s graphical user interface (GUI) allows for resizing of the chart without distorting the content.
-The chart will not retain this quality once exported from Excel, so resize the image to a suitable size that:
-- won’t need too much resizing in the Word document; and
-- can be applied to every chart created to maintain consistency
+The chart will not retain this quality once exported from Excel, so resize the image to a suitable size that it won’t need too much resizing in a Word document and can be applied to every chart created to maintain consistency.

 1. Decide on a good size for your chart (e.g. 9cm (h) x 15cm (w)).
 2. Use the resize handles to manually resize the chart.
 To maintain perspective, hold down the <Shift> key as you drag.